theflyingape/bidmc-helper/README.md

 # BIDMC Helper 💁

-## a managed Chrome extension
+## our business extension for Google managed Chrome stations in support of our EHR systems

-This extension was first inspired by **User-Agent Switcher**, but alas, it does not load a preconfigured JSON file from our Chrome's Admin console.

-Nonetheless, we needed this masking control, plus additional asks that improve the Chrome desktop experience with our EHR and business partners.
+This extension is made for our business needs using Google managed Chrome workstations.
+By adding a configuration file into the respective Directory OU, this extension will enforce these app policies to allow for compatibility with some older patient portal sites, assigning a custom URL for Chrome's new tab page, custom buttons in the options page, and a Print action button in our EHR electronic medical record suite - webOMR.